webmandesign/demo-content/michelle/readme.md

 *(**Info**: Due to WordPress requirements no free theme provided via WordPress themes repository can contain automatic demo content installation functionality.
 So, such functionality is only available in commercial themes.)*

-## How to install theme demo content manually
+## Manual theme demo content installation

 The easiest way to install theme demo content is using **One Click Demo Import** plugin: